prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 DaemonSet deployment is especially more suitable for Prometheus Agent than Prometheus, since the storage requirement for the Agent mode is pretty light compared to a fully functional Prometheus server.

 This deployment mode has been implemented in [Google Cloud Managed Service for Prometheus (GMP)](https://github.com/GoogleCloudPlatform/prometheus-engine/), so we have an implementation example to learn from.
-Also, since this deployment has been tested and proved with GMP’s userbase, we can count on that it can solve a large enough number of use cases.
+Also, since this deployment has been tested and proven with GMP’s userbase, we can count on that it can solve a large enough number of use cases.

 ## 2. Pitfalls of the current solution

-The current (StatefulSet) deployment brings long the corresponding pitfalls:
+The current (StatefulSet) deployment brings along the corresponding pitfalls:
 * Load management & scalability: Since one or several high-availability Prometheus Agents are responsible for scraping metrics of the whole cluster, users would need to calculate/estimate the load and scalability of the whole cluster to decide on replicas and sharding strategies.
 Estimating cluster-wide load and scalability is a much harder task than estimating node-wide load and scalability.
+Even though they can use helping tools like Horizontal Pod Autoscaler (HPA), that's still additional complexity.
 * Security: Similarly, cluster-wide security is a much bigger problem than node-wide security.

 At the moment, the proposed DaemonSet deployment mode doesn’t mean to be a replacement for the current StatefulSet mode.
 It’s actually a solution for use cases where StatefulSet may not be the best choice.
 We’ll keep the StatefulSet mode as long as there’s user need for it.